HARDENING, PLATING, TEMPERING AND LUBRICANTS

 IS HARDENING A HEALTHY PROCESS?

-Hard bones are healthful.
-Otherwise, hardening of the body is usually a sign of illness.
+No. hardening of the body is a sign of illness.
 Healthy people are flexible, pliable and adaptable.

 ROGUE BEATINGS AND RAPES CAUSE HARDENING

-Beatings and rapes deplete the vital minerals such as calcium, magnesium, and selenium.
+Beatings and rapes by the alien group called the thugs, satans or rogues deplete the vital minerals such as calcium, magnesium, zinc and selenium.
 Most often, these minerals are replaced with hardeners.

+Born hardened.
 This not only hardens the women and some men of earth, but it hardens all their future children.
 As a result, today millions of babies have congenital hardening.
-This means they are hardened at birth.
+This means they are born somewhat hardened.

 EXAMPLES